Sign up for newsletter >>

 What ghosts of our past can teach us about our future

-Tucked away just a few minutes to the East of Downtown Nashville there lies a fluid archive of Tennessee’s history: Mount Olivet Cemetery.
-Established in 1855, Mount Olivet was modeled after Mount Auburn Cemetery which is preserved as the first garden cemetery in the United States and is nestled just West of Boston, Massachusetts.
-Similar to Mount Auburn Cemetery, Mount Olivet Cemetery sprawls over a beautiful 206-acre plot and is the eternal resting place of history itself.
+Tucked away just a few minutes to the East of Downtown Nashville, there lies a fluid archive of Tennessee’s history: Mount Olivet Cemetery.
+Established in 1855, Mount Olivet was modeled after Mount Auburn Cemetery which is preserved as the first garden cemetery in the United States.
+The stony grove is nestled just West of Boston, Massachusetts.
+Similar to Mount Auburn Cemetery, Mount Olivet sprawls over a beautiful 206-acre plot that serves as the eternal resting place of history itself.

 A mixture of paved and cobbled roads that cut into the hillside take you through decades of Tennessee history as you meander your way through the knotted oaks, southern magnolias, and towering pines that accent this cemetery and add to its beauty year-round.
 Shrubs and hedges trim family plots while sorrowful, reverent, and glorious angels and cherubim stand guard over Greco and Egyptian Mausoleums.
 One of the marvels you may notice while experiencing this mystical place is an abundance of grave markers in the shape of a tree trunk or stump.
 At first, it might seem just a matter of taste or characteristic of the era’s style, but upon further inspection there is much more to uncover.